OsomePteLtd/principles/src/frontend.md

 ## Styles

-1. Avoid using tags or ids for styling.
-However, you can use tags for svg styles or external libraries components.
+1. Avoid using nested tags or ids for styling.
+However, you can use nested tags for svg styles or external libraries components.

    ```
    // bad